Kozły Poznań

-The Kozły Poznań (English: Goats Poznań) are an American football team based in Poznań, Poland, which currently competes in the Topliga, the top division of Polish American Football League.
-In 2018, the team has merged with other American Football team from Poznań - Patrioci Poznań.
+The Kozły Poznań (English: Goats Poznań) were an American football team based in Poznań, Poland.
+In 2018, the team merged with another American football team from Poznań, Patrioci.
 The new team plays as Armia Poznań.

 History

 The team was founded in June 2005 and joined to the Polish American Football League in the 2007 season.
-2009 PLFA season was the best season in the Kozły' history: they finished fourth in the regular season and was qualified to the post-season game (lost to The Crew Wrocław in the Semi-Final).
+2009 PLFA season was the best season in the Kozły' history: they finished fourth in the regular season and was qualified to the post-season game (lost to The Crew Wrocław in the semi-final).
 2009 season was the only winning Kozły' season (4-3).